INDUSTRY INSIGHTS

 The Rise of South Africa’s BPO Industry

-The global Business Process Outsourcing industry is no longer just about cost-cutting — it’s about survival and scalability.
+The global BPO industry is no longer just about cost-cutting.
+It’s about survival and scalability.
 With a projected market value of $860 billion by 2033, the map of “where business gets done” is shifting.
-And South Africa is at the centre of that shift.
+South Africa is at the centre of that shift.

 Data That Demands Attention